Kotia (tribe)

-Kotia Tribe Also known as Kotia Paika they are one of the endogamous section of Paika community who are known for their past history of military service under the then kings and feudal chiefs of south Odisha.
+Kotia Tribe, also known as Kotia Paika, are one of the endogamous section of Paika community who are known for their past history of military service under the then kings and feudal chiefs of south Odisha.

 The Kotia tribe is a small hill tribe of Odisha, India.
 They live in Koraput, Malkangiri, Phulbani, and Kalahandi districts of southern Odisha and in the border areas of adjacent Andhra Pradesh.
 They are a scheduled tribe, which means that they are officially recognized as a tribal community and receive certain benefits from the government.

 The Kotia are known for their past history of military service under the then kings and feudal chiefs of south Odisha.
 They are a brave and warlike people, and their martial skills are still evident in their traditional dances and festivals.

 The Kotia are a matrilineal society, which means that property and inheritance are passed down through the female line.
 Women play an important role in Kotia society, and they are often the heads of households.

 The Kotia are a followed by Hindu tribe, but they also have a strong belief in their own traditional religion.
 They worship a number of gods and goddesses, including the sun god, the tiger god, and the earth goddess.

-The Kotia are a colorful and vibrant people, and their culture is a rich and diverse mix of Hindu, tribal, and military traditions.
-They are a proud people, and they are determined to preserve their culture and traditions for future generations.
+The Kotia are known to be a colorful and vibrant people with a culture that is a rich and diverse mix of Hindu, tribal, and military traditions.